-The first stage in this consultation will be through ‘one-to-one’ conversations which will be held in the halls in Boreland, Corrie and Tundergarth.
+The first stage in this consultation was through ‘one-to-one’ conversations held in the halls in Boreland, Corrie and Tundergarth.
 From these initial conversations, ideas will help to structure the questionnaires and public meetings which will take the process through to an overall and agreed Plan.

 The next stage is a questionnaire for completion which will be posted to all households in the area during February.